 Older posts on this site — those that have survived numerous purges over the years — are mostly about social media, relationships, street art, and travel.
-Dig for these forgotten posts using the Search field above.
-Otherwise, browse my writing across these categories, or read some of my most popular posts below, or visit my (rarely updated) blog.
+Dig for these posts using the Search field above.
+Otherwise, browse my writing across these categories, read some of my most popular posts below, or visit my (rarely updated) blog.
 You can also read a few recent newsletters on my Substack.

 On the process of finding a plot of land for our tiny house on wheels:

 And after this process, I realize that perfect is not what I seek.
 Thinking about Walker’s essay, our location mixes elements of both flat and mountainous landscapes, which I love.
 Yes, I’m an introvert, and I might prefer this or that.
 But the places we inhabit both reflect and shape us.
 It’s natural to seek these variations in the landscapes we call our own, which ultimately give us the space to grow.

 That Thing I Wrote That Wasn’t True: On Facts, Memoir & John D’Agata

 On essayist John D’Agata and handling facts while writing memoir:

 But something happens as time passes — as I drift further from a memory, as a fact is dislodged from the place it had once made sense.
 I begin to play with a fact: I pluck it out, examine it, and let it stand on its own.
 It is vulnerable: the context that hugged it is stripped away.